A convenient, comfortable, and cost-effective way to hop through the Northeastern United States.

 There’s another interesting wrinkle for higher flyers to consider when they’re searching for and booking these itineraries.
 Sometimes, usually on flights departing in the middle of the day and late at night, first class costs marginally more than economy.
 Take the screenshot above and notice that at 10am, First is only $69 more than Main Cabin.
 That’s not bad!

 If you’re looking to save considerable amounts of actual money, the shuttles are easily attainable with points too — you can use American’s AAdvantage miles or British Airways’s Avios without much trouble — but the prices range from “meh” to atrociously poor.
 There’s regular availability, but you can also do so much better and get a lot more bang-for-your-buck/point elsewhere.
 You’ll be lucky to find a fare in which your cents-per-mile ratio (CPM) is higher than the currency’s value.
-In other words, if AAdvantage miles AND British Airways Avios are worth around 1.30 CPM, you’re likely to lose out because most of the redemptions on these legs equate to 1.0 to 1.3 CPM… if even that much.
+In other words, if AAdvantage miles AND British Airways Avios are worth around 1.30 CPM, you’re likely to squander your purchasing power because most of these redemptions will net you 1.0 to 1.3 CPM… if even that much.
+It’s not uncommon to see ratios below 0.5 CPM.

 The one time it might make sense to redeem points is if you’re booking last-minute and/or the dollar rates are astronomically high; that’s common on these routes, so be sure to buy in advance if you can.
 Otherwise, unless you have tons of AAdvantage miles or Avios burning holes in your pockets, you’re better off just paying cash.